leminhtuan2015/Today-I-Learn/language_javascript/typescript/ts.md

 * TypeScript code is transformed into JavaScript code via the **TypeScript compiler** or **Babel**.
 * In the end **TypeScript mus be compiled/transformed to JavaScript** to run on browsers or JS compiler

+### Compile TypeScript

+* JavaScript code doesn’t need to be compiled, but TypeScript code does need to be compiled.
+* TypeScript code need to be compiled to becomes pure JavaScript